Jock Itch

 What causes it?

 Jock itch is caused by a fungus.
-Fungi commonly grow on or in the top layer of skin.
-They may or may not cause an infection.
 Fungi grow best in warm, moist areas of the body such as the groin, inner thighs, and buttocks.
+Using public showers and locker rooms increases your chances of getting jock itch.
+Fungi grow best in the steamy rooms among damp towels, sweaty workout clothes, and wet floors.

 What are the symptoms?

-Symptoms of jock itch include the following:
+Symptoms of jock itch include:

-- The edge of the rash is very distinct and may be scaly or have bumps that look like blisters.
+• The edge of the rash is usually distinct and may be scaly or have bumps that look like blisters.
+The center of the rash may have a reddish color on lighter skin.
+On darker skin, the rash may look tan, gray, or darker than the skin around it.

 How is it diagnosed?